axelor/axelor-mobile/docs/doc/en/tools/60_headers.md

 }
 ```

-The core package provides several header actions by default, including follow-up messages on each object, studio fields, report printing and barcode display.
+The core package provides several header actions by default, including studio fields, report printing and barcode display.
 These can be configured via the following props:

 - _model_: full name of the ERP model.
 - _modelId_: object identifier.
 - _options_: object containing options for the generic actions.
 - _disablePrint_: condition for displaying or not the report printout.
-- _disableMailMessages_: condition for displaying follow-up messages on the object.
 - _disableJsonFields_: whether or not to display studio fields.
 - _barcodeFieldname_: name of attribute containing barcode file on ERP (default `barCode`).
 - _headerTitle_: screen name for dynamic titles.